On-Balance Volume (OBV)

 Traders look for three primary signals from OBV: 1.
 Trend Confirmation: * If price is rising and OBV is rising (making higher highs), the uptrend is healthy.
 Volume is supporting the price. * If price is falling and OBV is falling (making lower lows), the downtrend is strong.
 2. Divergence (The Reversal Signal): * Bullish Divergence: Price makes a lower low, but OBV makes a higher low.
 This suggests selling pressure is drying up, and a reversal to the upside is likely. * Bearish Divergence: Price makes a higher high, but OBV makes a lower high.
 This suggests buying pressure is exhausted ("smart money" is selling into the rally), and a price drop often follows.
 3. Breakouts: * OBV can often break above a resistance level *before* the price does.
 If OBV breaks out from a trading range, it's a leading indicator that price will likely follow suit.

-Advantages of Using OBV
+Advantages and Limitations of OBV

 FAQs